-Industrial Covert Unlimited is in its 20th year of operation.
-CU1.COM has been up since mid 1999.
-Great security & CCTV products and people who answer the phone!
+Industrial Covert Unlimited is in its 25rd year of operation.
+CU1.COM has been up and running since mid 1997 and was one of the original security equipment buying sites on the internet.
+Great security & CCTV products and people who still answer the phone!

 Check Out Our CYBER WEEK DEALS!

 Ground Loops & How Do We Fix Them? - June 08, 2010

 A ground loop is an electrical problem; it is an AC current which interferes with the ground reference level of the video signal.
 It occurs on the conductive path formed by the shield of the video cable and the chassis of the video equipment.
 It results from the difference between the voltage potential of the shield at one end of the cable versus the voltage potential of the shield at the other end.

 The electrical level of the shield is usually 0 volts.
 When a ground loop is present, this level fluctuates above and below 0 volts.
 The greater the difference, the more severe the distortion of tearing.
 If the potential is too great it can destroy the equipment.

 It is an after-the-fact type of problem in which the end-user blames the installer, the installer blames the manufacturer, and actually it may be nobody’s fault.
 It is called a ground loop problem and neither the manufacturer nor the installer can predict where it will occur.
 Only after the system is installed can one determine if the problem will exist.